byunghyun23/haechi-client/README.md

 Please see <a href='https://github.com/byunghyun23/haechi/'>here</a> for more details on the solution.
 This repository is an API that makes HAECHI available over TCP.
+Enter your Solidity code from the web through <a href='https://github.com/byunghyun23/haechi-web/'>here</a>.

 ## Requirements
 * Windows